gruelbox/orko-wiki/One-click-installation-on-Heroku.md

 Okta is preconfigured and optimised to run securely on [Heroku](https://www.heroku.com/).
 The Hobby account is cheap at \$7/pm per server if running constantly.

 ## Warning
 Heroku instances are too slow to handle more than a handful of coins at once.
-This is being handled under [#360](https://github.com/gruelbox/orko/issues/360).
-For higher volumes it is necessary to roll-your-own deployment.
-In the meantime, either:
+You should:

 - keep the number of coins you track as low as possible (particularly making sure you only track one BTC/Fiat pair, which have the highest volume)
 - or avoid server-side ("soft") orders, since there is a good chance they will trigger too late if the server is lagging